WikiLogic/wikilogic.github.io/deployment.md

  - (I also ran `sudo ufw allow 80` but I have not confirmed if that is actually required)
  - run `certbot --nginx`

+ - To stop the simple web server, run `fuser -n tcp 80` to get the process listening on 80
+ - then run `kill <process number>`

 ## Getting the code up onto the server